MuhanguziDavid/dog-gallery/README.md

 # Dog gallery
-Is a fun web-app that shows a wolesome gallery of dog breeds.
+Is a fun web-app that shows a wolesome gallery of dog.

 ### Functionality:
 - View a gallery of amazing dogs